What Do You Actually Think About While Meditating?

 Attention cycles behind thoughts during meditation

-The brain naturally generates planning, remembering, judging, imagining, and rehearsing.
-So mind wandering meditation experiences are expected, not a sign that you are “bad at meditation.”
-You may start with the breath, then suddenly realize you are thinking about a grocery list or a message you forgot to answer.
-That moment of recognition matters.
+The brain naturally produces plans, memories, judgments, images, and rehearsals.
+So mind wandering meditation experiences are expected, not proof that you are “bad at meditation.”
+You may begin with the breath and then notice you are mentally replaying a museum docent tour, wondering whether you missed a detail beside one display case.
+That moment of recognition is the useful part.

 Mindfulness trains recognition and return rather than mental silence.
-A 2014 randomized experiment found that higher state mindfulness was linked with fewer negative thought intrusions during a cognitive task, suggesting mindfulness may reduce the pull of negative thinking for some people source.
+A 2014 randomized experiment found that higher state mindfulness was linked with fewer negative thought intrusions during a cognitive task, suggesting mindfulness may reduce the pull of negative thinking for some people NIH research.

 5-step method for using a meditation focus when your mind wanders